radiatecode/dachartjs/README.md

 #### changeDefaultOption()
 Every type of chart has a dedicated class, and each type of chart class comes with predefined options.
 For example see the **defaultOptions()** methods of **[HorizontalBarChart::class](src/Types/Bar/HorizontalBarChart.php)** , **[MultiAxisLineChart::class](src/Types/Line/MultiAxisLineChart.php)**

-So, in some scenario we may need to update the values of predefined options.
-In that case we can use **changeDefaultOption('optionKey','value')**
+So, in some scenario you may need to update the values of predefined options.
+In that case you can use **changeDefaultOption('optionKey','value')**

 ```php
 $barChart->changeDefaultOption('plugins.title.text','Monthly Project, Task And Issue Chart')
 ```
 > Note: dot used in key arg to indicate the nexted level of the options

-For multiple modification we can chain the method as we needs
+For multiple modification you can chain the method as we needs
 ```php
 $barChart->changeDefaultOption('plugins.title.text','Monthly Project, Task And Issue Chart')
         ->changeDefaultOption('plugins.title.color','blue')